trihacek/responsePatterns/README.md

 Some survey participants tend to respond carelessly which complicates data analysis.
 This package provides functions that make it easier to explore responses and identify those that may be problematic.
-Two core functions of this package provide two approaches to the problem of careless responses detection:
+This package implements two approaches to the problem of careless responses
+detection:
 - **`rp.acors`** is based on the auto-correlation approach that allows for a probabilistic detection of repetitive patterns a in survey data.
 This function calculates auto-correlation coefficients for all lags up